Activator. Change Agent. Empathic and Strategic Educator. Thought Partner.

 Paula is also a committed civic leader.
 She is active in numerous organizations and social justice initiatives, including her role as a New York City Bar Board Officer, a Diversity Fellow for the American Bar Association (ABA)’s Commission on Women in the Profession, a Diversity Fellow for the ABA’s Criminal Justice Section, a past President of the Metropolitan Black Bar Association (MBBA), and as a founding Board Member of The Black BigLaw Pipeline, Inc.

-Additionally, Paula is a 2015 Council of Urban Professionals (CUP) Fellow, a Trustee of the Ellis L. Phillips Foundation, and a member of the Executive Committee of the Deerfield Academy Alumni Association.
+Additionally, Paula is a 2015 Council of Urban Professionals (CUP) Fellow, a Trustee of the Ellis L. Phillips Foundation, and a former member of the Executive Committee of the Deerfield Academy Alumni Association.

 As an attorney, Paula practiced employment and workplace discrimination law for the New York City Commission on Human Rights and her professional experiences include several leadership roles focused on talent development and inclusion.

 Paula has written for and been featured in a wide array of publications including the New York Times, Bloomberg Law, Essence Magazine, Shondaland, and Business Insider.